-Quarantine baking has given me a new love for baking skillet treats and goodies!
-It’s so easy and is easier to clean than a muffin pan, and is also less time consuming since you don’t have to meticulously shape cookies on a pan.
+If you love to bake, you have to try baking in a skillet with this paleo strawberry skillet muffin!
+Skillet baking is so easy and it’s easier to clean than a muffin pan.
+It’s also less time consuming to use a skillet since you don’t have to meticulously shape cookies on a pan on put muffin batter in individual tins.

 This is a paleo skillet muffin, which means it’s gluten free, grain free, soy free, and dairy free.
 Because it uses cassava flour, it’s also nut free!
 Perfect to add a sweet treat for school lunches.
 There is no cane sugar, but it is instead sweetened by coconut sugar.
 This recipe would NOT be considered Whole30 due to not only the sugar, but because it’s considered SWYPO.
 If you want to know the difference between paleo and Whole30, read this post about it.
 There are many similarities but they are in fact, quite different.